Al Jahra: Gulf War

-During the Gulf War, the outskirts of Al Jahra was also the site of an infamous shootout with the Allied destruction of a stalled Iraqi convoy as it retreated up Mutla Ridge on Highway 80 between February 25 and 26, 1991.
+During the Gulf War, the outskirts of Al Jahra was also the site of an infamous shootout with the Allied destruction of a stalled Iraqi convoy as it retreated up Mutla Ridge on Highway 80 between 25 and 26 February 1991.
 The US Army received orders by General Norman Schwarzkopf Jr. to not let anybody in or out of Kuwait City and to effectively blockade the retreating Iraqi convoys within a 100-mile (160-km) radius.
 He ordered the dispatching of Apache helicopters armed with anti-tank missiles to block the Iraqis.
 Schwarzkopf commented in 1995 on the military action:

 Fires

 A number of damaging fires have been known to have occurred in recent times in Al Jahra.
 On 25 August 2007, politician Massouma al-Mubarak was forced to resign from her post as health minister following a fire in a hospital which killed two patients.

-Then on August 15, 2009 a fire broke out at a wedding in Al Jahra.
-At least 49 people were killed and about 80 others wounded when the grooms' 23-year-old first wife, sought revenge for her husband's second marriage, poured petrol on a tent where women and children were celebrating and set it on fire.
-Within three minutes the whole tent, which had only one exit and did not meet fire safety regulations, was engulfed in flames, trapping many inside.
+On 15 August 2009 a fire broke out at a wedding in Al Jahra.
+At least 49 people were killed and about 80 others wounded when the grooms' wife, sought revenge for her husband's second marriage, poured petrol on a tent where women and children were celebrating and set it on fire.
+Within three minutes the whole tent was engulfed in flames, trapping many inside.
 It was the deadliest civilian disaster in Kuwait in the last 40 years.